MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Pdf.md

 ### Power BI dataflows in a Premium capacity

-When working with the PDF connector on dataflows in a Premium capacity, the PDF connector does not properly make the connection.
+When working with the PDF connector on dataflows in a Premium capacity, the PDF connector doesn't properly make the connection.
 To enable the PDF connector to work on dataflows in a Premium capacity, configure that dataflow to use a gateway, and confirm the connection to that dataflow goes through the gateway.